 What is a King Cake?

 Like the fleur de lis, beignets, and Mardi Gras, king cake made its way to New Orleans via France.
-Typically decorated with purple, gold, and green sprinkles, a King cake looks like a braided bundt cake and tastes a bit like a cinnamon roll.
+Typically decorated with purple, gold, and green sprinkles, a king cake looks like a braided bundt cake and tastes a bit like a cinnamon roll.
 Hidden inside the cake is a small baby to represent Jesus, the King of Glory.

 If you’re the lucky person who bites into a piece of king cake and discovers baby Jesus, one of several things may occur.
 If you don’t break a tooth, then it is generally expected that you’re already lucky and should experience increased prosperity.
 In some families, the person who finds the baby king is expected to make or purchase next year’s king cake.
 And at some gatherings, the person who discovers the pint-sized person in their slice of cake is crowned the King (or Queen) of that event.

-Pro Tip: King cakes were originally made well before the first plastics were formed out of phenol and formaldehyde, so French pastry chefs baked a small porcelain baby into the cake.
+Sage Advice: King cakes were originally made well before the first plastics were formed out of phenol and formaldehyde, so French pastry chefs baked a small porcelain baby into the cake.
 In an era of everything plastic (see “Can you recycle Mardi Gras beads?”) the last thing you want to do is bake a figurine that will melt into your cake.
 Instead, once your cake has cooled, carefully insert the plastic baby Jesus into your king cake before frosting.

 Want to celebrate Mardi Gras with a king cake at home?
 Here are a few recipes to try: